Freight

 Add Freight

-- Optionally set the Status to Enabled or Disabled.
+- Set Status to Enabled or Disabled.

 Note

-Examples: Enter 1290 for a fixed amount (instead of 1,290); enter 4.10% for a percentage value.
+Examples: enter 1290 instead of 1,290, or enter 4.10% for a percentage value.

 Edit Freight